seinan9/LSCDiscovery/README.md

 It is recommeded to choose a unique and descriptive data set identifier <data_set_id>.
 All automated scripts utilize the data set identifier to obtain the required data.

-The English and German SemEval-2020 data sets can be imported by running `bash scripts/get_semeval_en.sh` and `bash scripts/get_semeval_de.sh` respectively.
+The English and German [SemEval-2020 data sets](https://www.ims.uni-stuttgart.de/en/research/resources/corpora/sem-eval-ulscd/) can be imported by running `bash scripts/get_semeval_en.sh` and `bash scripts/get_semeval_de.sh` respectively.

-<a name="myfootnote1">1</a>: While the framework can be used for automatic discovery with only a single corpus pair, it is sub-optimal and hence not recommended.

 ### Automated LSC Discovery